Vulkan Tutorial

 2-1 - Command Submission

 Logical device contains one or more queues that can be used to submit the work to be executed.
-This article presents two main topics: Selection of the device to use and the work submission.
+This article presents two main topics: Selection of the device and the work submission.

 Device selection